 Let’s say you’ve replaced the trimmer line, but the line is simply not feeding.
 Here are the top four reasons why your string trimmer may be letting you down:

 1) Worn-out trimmer head – The trimmer head may be worn out and unable to spin properly.
 Fortunately, trimmer heads are normally sold separately and are relatively easy to replace.
 Keep in mind, if the threads of the drive shaft are stripped, you’ll want to replace both the head and shaft at the same time.
 Even if the old head seems to be spinning fine, it may not be in good enough condition to properly feed the trimmer line.
-Before replacing, first try to clear out any grass or debris that may be clogged in the assembly; you should fully remove the head to clean it thoroughly.
+Before replacing the head, first try to clear out any grass or debris that may be clogged in the assembly; you should fully remove the head to clean it thoroughly.

 2) Damaged trimmer head housing – On many models, the trimmer head is secured in a separate housing.
 If the housing is cracked or chipped, the line may be unable to feed.